Local Governing Bodies

 Who can be a Local Governor?

 Anyone with the time, energy and commitment to make a difference to their community.
 We particularly welcome local business people and individuals with skills or experience in areas such as educational standards, safeguarding, human resources, health & safety and marketing.
-Selection is based on the completion of an application form and skills audit, and a short interview with a Regional Director or Chair of Local Governors.
+Selection is based on the completion of an application form and skills audit, and a short interview with an Education Director or Chair of Local Governors.

 What does it involve?